Looking for something a little more premium out of your skincare?

 They offer a range of all-natural, cruelty-free skincare and natural deodorant for men, including their charcoal face wash and caffeine-enhanced “Wake-Up Stick.”

 They position themselves as a slightly more premium product than the top shelf drugstore brands like Tom’s and Kiehl’s, but more approachable than the luxury tier.
-No caviar-based La Prarie here!
+No caviar-based La Prairie here!

 Business has been good for the company, which initially secured $1.3M in outside funding from local venture capitalists in Chicago.
 They expanded throughout 2017 and 2018 and in early 2019 landed their products in brick and mortar Target stores.

 Most recently, the company was acquired by Wisconsin-based S.C.
 Johnson for a rumored $20 million.